Beefywhale/SquidPod/README.md

 ![Screenshot2](screenshots/screenshot2.png)

+## Running

+make sure a version of `electron` is installed, then run  `electron .` in the top most directory.

 ## How to use

-Download the executable from [here](), install, and add your podcasts.
-No setup needed.
+Download the windows executable from [here](), install, and add your podcasts.z